deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 1. Shows our shellcode in a user mode allocation at the virtual address `0xc60000`
 2. Shows the current PTE and control bits for our shellcode memory page
-3. Using `ep` in WinDbg to overwrite the pointer at `0xFFFFF98000006300` (this address, when dereferenced, contains the actual PTE control bits)
+3. Uses `ep` in WinDbg to overwrite the pointer at `0xFFFFF98000006300` (this address, when dereferenced, contains the actual PTE control bits)
 4. Changes the PTE control bit for `U/S` to 0 by subtracting `4` from the PTE control bits.
 (Note, I found this to be the correct value after trial and error).

 After the `U/S` bit is cleared out, our exploit continues by overwriting `nt!HalDispatchTable+0x8` with the pointer to our shellcode in user mode.